SciRuby/rubex/README.md

 f64 float_number
 i8 u, i = 33
 ```
-I will use the `stdint.h` header file that provides support for declaring integer types of precise bit length.
+The `stdint.h` header file will be used for providing support for declaring integer types of precise bit length.

 #### Structs